 Don’t take my word for it.
 Here’s what LinkedIn’s own social media managers have to say about the value of spending time on LinkedIn:

 “Like any profession, SMMs should be well exposed to all aspects of their expertise since they all offer something different.
 LinkedIn is just one of many social landscapes, but to me, it offers something unique: a truly active, vocal, helpful and knowledgeable community of professionals that can help you accomplish your career goals.
 Brands can and should be a part of that community, and as SMMs, we have the chance to use LinkedIn to be a key asset in their journey.” – Derrick Chung, Social Media Manager at LinkedIn

 “Generally speaking, I think that people go to different platforms with different motives.
 Some platforms may be people’s go-to for humor, others for creativity, while LinkedIn is an interesting combination of a few.
 People go to LinkedIn to be inspired, to learn, to connect.
 The knowledge sharing that takes place on the platform makes it special.
-Whether you’re a social media manager sharing a company update, article, or building your talent brand, your audience is coming to the platform for information and connecting.” – Ismael Verduzco, Social Media Manager at LinkedIn
+Whether you’re a social media manager sharing a company update, article, or building your talent brand, your audience is coming to the platform for information and connecting.” – Ismael Verduzco, former Social Media Manager at LinkedIn

 “LinkedIn is the valuable key to rounding out the social ecosystem.
 People crave different things from different platforms and to have a spot where you can learn, be inspired, find the tools and resources that will connect you to opportunities and your community is truly one of a kind.
 You can tap into such a range of professionals at different stages in their careers, all in one place.” – Allie Brewer-Hay, Community Manager at LinkedIn